zuozhenggh/learning-library/data-management-library/database/in-memory/in-memory-indepth/in_memory/labsetup/init-start-env/init-start-env.md

     - Lab: Environment Setup

 ## **STEP 1:** Access the Graphical Remote Desktop (Preferred)
-For ease of execution of this workshop, your *dbseclab* VM instance has been pre-configured with a remote graphical desktop accessible using any modern browser on your laptop or workstation.
+For ease of execution of this workshop, your InMemory VM instance has been pre-configured with a remote graphical desktop accessible using any modern browser on your laptop or workstation.
 Proceed as detailed below to login.

 1. Launch your browser to the following URL